-ENGG 195 Seminar on Science, Technology, and Society Offered: 21F
+ENGG 195: Seminar on Science-Technology and Society

-Presentation and discussion of timely issues in scientific and technological development and its relation to society.
-Topics vary from year to year.
-Examples include transition for scientific developments to technological developments and impacts of technological development on various aspects of society; ethics, social issues, environmental concerns, and government policy; entrepreneurship, marketing, labor markets, quality, international competition, and legal liability.
-Students will be required to sign up for and participate in 2-3 lunches with Jones Seminar speakers each term, and you have the choice of which speakers you would like to have lunch with.
-At the start of each term, we will circulate a Google spreadsheet of the speakers with roughly 10 sign up slots for each, and you will be able to select which lunches you would like to participate in.
-The group meets for lunch with the Jones Seminar speaker and later in the day attends the Jones Seminar.
+Presentation and discussion of timely issues in scientific and technological development and its relation to society, at the weekly Jones Seminar series, which is every Friday afternoon 3:30pm-4:30pm.
+Topics vary from week to week, with speakers nominated by the students and faculty of the Engineering School.
+Topics include scientific developments, technology and impacts of R&D on various aspects of society; ethics, social issues, environmental concerns, and government policy; entrepreneurship, marketing, labor markets, quality, international competition, and legal liability.
+All enrolled students must attend the weekly Jones Seminar.
+Students also sign up and meet for lunch with 2-3 of the Jones Seminar speakers, each term of enrollment.
 The students are expected to read the material submitted by the speaker and to have prepared questions for the lunch meeting.
-Discussion will be moderated by the instructor.
-The grade for this seminar will be based on attendance and participation in the discussions.
-A few weeks of absence are permitted for illness or travel due to scholarly work as needed.
-(Cannot be used to satisfy any AB, BE, MEM, MEng, or MS degree requirements.)
+The credit/no credit grade for this seminar will be based on seminar attendance and participation in the lunch discussions.
+Students are required to attend all seminars, with allowance for absences due to health or research related reasons.
+(Cannot be used to satisfy any AB, BE, MEM, or MS degree requirements.)